 The leads are supported well by the full cast, but special mention must go to Grant Martins who belts out a superb version of “Beautiful Girls”, to David Morley as studio boss R. F. Simpson, to Daphne O'Mahony, the Costume Workshop on the Isle of Wight and the company’s own wardrobe team for the exquisite and colourful outfits and to Peter Gurr for the brilliant silent movies he filmed at Herstmonceax Castle.

 Of course, no production of Singin’ in the Rain would be complete without possibly the most famous movie dance scene ever and, following an amazingly quick scene change, the curtain opens to reveal that famous street, complete with vast amounts of rain.
+Adams sings, tap dances, swings round the lamp post and puddle jumps as if his life depends on it and creates, without doubt, the highlight of the show.

 Producers Mark and Melanie Adams, together with choreographer Jan Lynton, have created a tight, slick, fast-paced and, dare I say it, extremely professional production of which they, together with their superb cast, should be incredibly proud.